killown/waypanel/README.md

 - Top panel with a GNOME appearance
 - Custom CSS customizations
 - Panel for workspace navigation
-- Bar with various positions: on top (exclusive) or in the background behind all windows
 - Easily create custom menus using TOML
 - Configuration for custom gesture actions for mouse buttons and scrolling
 - Configuration for custom gestures for the top left and top right panels, offering more command possibilities
 - Lightweight with low CPU usage, as it doesn't monitor Bluetooth, network, and other functionalities
 - Adjust sound volume using the mouse wheel in the top bar.

-#### Info from focused window

-- CPU
-- MEM
-- Disk
-- take notes of every window
-- pid
-- current workspace

 #### Create custom output in the top bar using toml